zcollest/scRegNetwrapper/README.md

 The calculation of DoRothEA/PROGENy scores requires a Seurat object of scRNAseq gene expression data.
 Downstrean analyses utilize data that is outputted from the `handle_dorothea_scores()` and `handle_progeny_scores()` functions.

 ## Tutorial
 The first step is to quantify the activity of transcription factors and/or pathways from the scRNAseq gene expression data.
 To better understand the DoRothEA confidence scores used in the `run_dorothea()` function, please refer to the DoRothEA package from the Saez Lab: https://github.com/saezlab/dorothea/.
 To better understand the inputs for the `run_progeny()` function, please refer to the PROGENy package from the Saez Lab: https://github.com/saezlab/progeny/.
+To obtain more information about any specific function, run `?function_name()` in your R session.

 ```R
 # Running dorothea and progeny